 Moreover, the job provides the opportunity to become an entrepreneur.
 Unfortunately, there are many people in the skilled trades business who intend to pass on their very successful and lucrative business but cannot find a willing successor.
 Apart from the fact that few young people are trained in such business, it is also reported in various surveys that Generation Y/Millennials (born between 1980-1995) are seeking more security and flexibility in work and prefer having a good, stable salary in an international company, instead of taking on the responsibility of entrepreneurship.

 Are young people getting too lazy?

-One hardly hears about a child saying that his/her dream job is to become a boilermaker, a metal worker or a welder, because few of them have the opportunity to get introduced to such professions at an early age.
+One hardly hears young people saying that their dream job is to become a boilermaker, a metal worker or a welder, because few of them have the opportunity to be introduced to such professions at an early age.
 With no understanding of or even misconceptions about such jobs, more and more young people are likely to be discouraged from starting an apprenticeship in such professions.